alexeysp11/sqlviewer/README.md

 [English](README.md) | [Русский](README.ru.md)

+`sqlviewer` is a multilingual C# application that provides a user-friendly interface for interacting with different RDBMS and performing various database operations.

+## Overall description

-`sqlviewer` is a C# implementation of a GUI for retrieving and transfering data from the following RDBMS:
+This project is a C# implementation of a GUI for retrieving and transfering data from the following RDBMS:
 - **SQLite**,
 - **PostgreSQL**,
 - **MySQL**,